armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 ```
 conda activate tensorflow
 ```
+**Note that whenever you open a new Anaconda Terminal you will not be in the virtual environment.
+So if you open a new prompt make sure to use the command above to activate the virtual environment**

 Now that our Anaconda Virtual Environment is set up, we can install CUDA and cuDNN.
 If you plan to use TensorFlow CPU, you can skip this step and go on to the TensorFlow Installation.
 If you are using a different version of TensorFlow, take a look at the tested building configurations [here](https://www.tensorflow.org/install/source#tested_build_configurations).
 For more information about installing TensorFlow GPU check the [TensorFlow website](https://www.tensorflow.org/install/gpu).

 Since you now know the correct CUDA and cuDNN versions needed for TensorFlow, we can install them from the NVIDIA Website.
 For TensorFlow 2.2.0, I used [cuDNN 7.6.5](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.5.32/Production/10.1_20191031/cudnn-10.1-windows10-x64-v7.6.5.32.zip) and [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base).
 Check the [CUDA Archive](https://developer.nvidia.com/cuda-toolkit-archive) and [cuDNN Archive](https://developer.nvidia.com/rdp/cudnn-archive) for other versions.
 After downloading both files, run the CUDA Installer and follow the setup wizard to install CUDA, there might be some MSBuild and Visual Studio conflicts which you should be able to overturn by installing the newest version of Visual Studio Community with MSBuild Tools.
 After you have successfully installed the CUDA Toolkit, find where it is installed (for me it was in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1).
 Then extract the contents of the cuDNN library in to the CUDA Folder.